 Fresh Water System

-Of course, if you want to cook, clean dishes, shower, or flush your toilets, you need to have a sizeable supply of running water in your RV.
+Of course, for cooking, cleaning dishes, showering, or flushing your toilets, you need to have a sizable supply of running water in your recreational vehicle.

-It might surprise you that your RV fresh water tank can be as big as its gas tank.
+It might surprise you that your RV fresh water tank can be as big as the RV’s gas tank.
 Your plumbing system can use a lot of water, so the tank will usually hold between 20–100 gallons of fresh water.

 It’s not unusual for your RV to have two different fresh water inlet connections.
-All RVs will have a connection to fill the fresh water tank, but many RVs also have a separate inlet for pressurized city water.
+All RVs will have a connection to fill the fresh water tank, but many RVs also have a separate inlet for a pressurized city water source connection.
 If you’re camping at a fully-equipped campground, they will usually provide hoses and connections for your fresh water holding tank.

 Further Reading: Consider buying a water filter if you’re unsure about the water quality at your next hookup – these small devices can eliminate sediment, microorganisms & bad tastes/odor.

-Your RV plumbing system probably also includes a water heater for your fresh water after the pump.
+Your RV’s plumbing system probably also includes a water heater for your fresh water after the pump.

 Gray Water System